 - Stage certain types of cancer.

 The test begins with the injection of a radionuclide (tracer) specific to the function/metabolism to be investigated.
 Within a short period of time, the tracer collects in the specific body area and images are taken.
-The data is analyzed by computer to produce cross-sectional images.
+The data is analyzed by a computer to produce cross-sectional images.

 A PET Scan is an expensive test.
 It requires sophisticated computer equipment, a cyclotron, and highly trained specialists.
 A cyclotron is a machine – an accelerator that propels charged particles.